 WHAT IS WAXING?

 Waxing is a form of hair removal.
+Many different types of hair removal are available and waxing is one of the more popular ways of removing unwanted hair.
+With waxing, warm wax is applied in the direction of the hair growth and removed quickly in the opposite direction.
 Properly done, this process removes unwanted hair by the root, leaving your skin smooth and hair free for a period of time.
 Regular waxing is necessary to achieve the full benefits.
 In time you will experience fewer hairs growing back, which will allow your waxing sessions to be less painful and your skin to be even smoother.

 HOW OFTEN SHOULD I WAX?